heuer/segno/README.rst

     >>> mqr = segno.make_micro('Nick Cave and the Bad Seeds')
     Traceback (most recent call last):
         ...
-    DataOverflowError: Data too large.
+    ValueError: Data too large.
 No Micro QR Code can handle the provided data

 All factory functions use the same parameters to specify the desired error